 Water

-Water across the USA is safe to drink, unless otherwise indicated.
-There are drinking fountains in the majority of public locations, and we recommend you travel with a re-usable water bottle so you can just fill it up as you go.
+Tap water across the USA is safe to drink.
+There are drinking fountains in most public locations.
+We’d recommend travelling with a reusable water bottle (we use Klean Kanteen) so you can fill up as you go.
+One thing we always appreciate about the USA: drinking water is brought to your table at restaurants as standard.

 Further Reading